Miguel Sagué Jr.

 About the Project

-Songs From the Stone Hoop features Sagué singing his original compositions with Carlos Peña (guitar), Tony DePaolis (bass), his son Miguel Sagué III (conga, voice), and a choir directed by Kris Rust with fellow Taíno leaders and members of the community on vocals: Lenia Sagué, Dayvanna Caraballo, and Jeffry Mucaro Blake Johnson.
-Phat Man Dee provides background vocals and co-produced the work with Sagué at Mr. Smalls Recording Studio in Pittsburgh’s North Side community.
+Songs From the Stone Hoop features Sagué singing his original compositions with Carlos Peña (guitar), Tony DePaolis (bass), his son Miguel Sagué III (mayowakan, voice), and a choir directed by Kris Rust with fellow Taíno leaders and members of the community on vocals: Lenia Sagué, Dayvanna Caraballo, and Jeffry Mucaro Blake Johnson.
+Phat Man Dee provided background vocals and acted as executive producer with Sagué at Mr. Smalls Recording and Mastering Studios in Pittsburgh’s North Side community.
 All songs were recorded, mixed, and mastered by Larry Luther.

 Support the Project

-Download the first single from the album, “Atabey (Taíno Ti).”
+Download the first and second singles from the album, “Atabey (Taíno Ti)” and “Vasija de Barro.”

 Learn more about the Artist and his work.

 Learn more about the Council of Three Rivers American Indian Center.

 Watch the Artist’s videos on his YouTube Channel.

 Miguel Sagué Jr. is an artist, musician, and spiritual guide for the Caney Indigenous Spiritual Circle.
 He was born in Santiago de Cuba, Cuba, in a region associated with the historic Indigenous town of El Caney, one of the most important centers of Indigenous tradition in the country.
 He grew up immersed in the culture, art and music for which his native region is famous.
 When he was 15, Miguel immigrated to the United States with his family, first living in Erie, PA and later moving to Pittsburgh.
 There, he built his life as a schoolteacher, father, and working musician.